Openfire

 Openfire (previously known as Wildfire, and Jive Messenger) is an instant messaging (IM) and groupchat server for the Extensible Messaging and Presence Protocol (XMPP).
 It is written in Java and licensed under the Apache License 2.0.

 History

 The project was originated by Jive Software around 2002, partly in order to support their FastPath web-based customer support tool, as Jive Messenger, and renamed to Wildfire in 2005.
 Due to a trademark issue, it was further renamed to Openfire in 2007.
 The project was wholly handed to the community in 2008.
 Jive continued to host the project until 2016.

 Current Governance

 After Jive Software handed the Openfire project to the Ignite Realtime community, the Ignite Realtime Foundation was founded to govern its projects.
 Openfire continued to be developed under a community model, as part of the Ignite Realtime Foundation.
-The project lead is Dave Cridland.
+The project lead is Guus der Kinderen.

 Web-based administration panel

 Most administration of the server is done through a web interface, which runs on the ports 9090 (HTTP) and 9091 (HTTPS) by default.
 Administrators can connect from anywhere and edit the server and configuration settings.